Fraunhofer-AISEC/omejdn-server/README.md

 * Database-free easy-to-read configuration files
 * Integration of existing LDAP directory services
-* Fully configurable through the Admin API Plugin (see API.md)
+* Fully configurable through the Admin API Plugin
 * A User Selfservice API Plugin
+* Standard Compliance (see below)

 **IMPORTANT**: Omejdn is meant to be a research sandbox in which we can (re)implement standard protocols and potentially extend and modify functionality under the hood to support research projects.
-It is **NOT** a production grade solution and should not be used as such.

-Before updating, please take a look at `release_notes.md` to see if an update requires manual intervention.
+Use at your own risk!
+At a minimum, take a look at the documentation for production setups.

 ---